talex5/qubes-test-mirage/README.md

 Only kernels with a `test-mirage-ok` file can be updated using this program.

+Build the test-mirage binaries:

+    $ make

+This will generate two binaries in the `_build` directory:

+- `dom0.native` will run in dom0 and accepts kernel uploads.
+- `dev.native` will run in your dev VM and sends kernel images to dom0.

 Copy `dom0.native` to dom0 as `/usr/local/bin/test-mirage-dom0` (and make it executable).
+The easiest way to do this is to run these commands in dom0 (`dev` is the name of the build VM and you'll need to adjust the path):

+    # qvm-run -p dev 'cat /path/to/test-mirage/_build/dom0.native' > dom0.native
+    # mv dom0.native /usr/local/bin/test-mirage-dom0
+    # chmod a+x /usr/local/bin/test-mirage-dom0

-Create `/etc/qubes-rpc/talex5.TestMirage` containing just that path.
+Create `/etc/qubes-rpc/talex5.TestMirage` containing just that path:

+    # echo /usr/local/bin/test-mirage-dom0 > /etc/qubes-rpc/talex5.TestMirage

-Create a policy allowing your `dev` VM to use the service, as `/etc/qubes-rpc/policy/talex5.TestMirage`.
+Create a policy allowing your `dev` VM to use the service, as `/etc/qubes-rpc/policy/talex5.TestMirage`:

-In your development domU, create a script called `test-mirage` containing:

-    #!/bin/sh
-    exec qrexec-client-vm dom0 talex5.TestMirage /path/to/test-mirage/dev.native "$@"
+    # cat > /etc/qubes-rpc/policy/talex5.TestMirage << EOF
+    dev dom0 allow
+    \$anyvm	\$anyvm	deny
+    EOF

+The policy says that `dev` (your dev VM) can use the `talex5.TestMirage` service in `dom0`.

-Then you can test any Mirage image with e.g.
+Then you can test any Mirage image with the `test-mirage` script, e.g.

-    $ test-mirage mir-console.xen mirage-test
+    $ /path/to/test-mirage/test-mirage mir-console.xen mirage-test
     Waiting for 'Ready'...
 OK
     Uploading 'mir-console.xen' (4184144 bytes) to "mirage-test"
     Waiting for 'Booting'...
 OK